pessolato/pessolato.github.io/content/posts/go-str-map-microbench.md

 ## Final Optimization: Arrays and Switches

-Now concious of the costs of map operations, I decided to try to optimize further.
+Now conscious of the costs of map operations, I decided to try to optimize further.
 Since the set of nucleotides is small and well-defined, I rewrote the solution using a **fixed-size array** and a `switch` statement to index and update counts.
 This completely bypassed the map overhead and resulted in a much faster implementation.
-I kept two different implementations to keep the comparison between the different iteration methods.
+I kept two different implementations to compare the different iteration methods still.

 ```go
 func CountNucleotidesArrayBytes(dna string) map[byte]int {